Laggrif/cs-341-project/final-report/final.md

 Given that this is a post-processing effect, we had to modify our frame render to draw to a `framebuffer` instead of the screen.
 Then we run our `posterization` shaders with the `framebuffer` as a texture and draw the buffer to the screen.

-In terms of the shader itself, we first map the highest `rgb` component of the fragment color to a greyscale, and use the ratio between said greyscale and a discretized version of it to scale the original color.
+In terms of the shader itself, we followed [this tutorial](#posterization-tutorial).
+We first map the highest `rgb` component of the fragment color to a greyscale, and use the ratio between said greyscale and a discretized version of it to scale the original color.

 #### Validation